Oaxaca en la historia y en el mito: A Familiar Live Model

 The woman above in the dark dress resembles the woman below, Rina Lazo, the wife of the artist.

 A Surprise Visitor

-We have seen evidence of the playfulness of Arturo García Bustos in his portrayal of himself as a pre-Hispanic character, in the image of an angel helping Miguel Carrera paint the famous portrait of Sor Juana.
+We have seen evidence of the playfulness of Arturo García Bustos in his portrayal of himself as a pre-Hispanic character, and in the image of an angel helping Miguel Carrera paint the famous portrait of Sor Juana.
 Further evidence of García Bustos' sense of humor is seen in the image below.
 The story is that tricks were played on the artist as he went about his monumental project.
 The culprit was thought to be a ghost.
 The image below depicts the culprit, located between the nopal leaves and the spilled basket.

 Independence, Reform, Revolution Panel

 The major topics of the middle panel are the War of Independence (1810–21), the Reform movement often led by Benito Juárez (1854-1876) and the Mexican Revolution (1910-1921).